Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 Dialog is battery charged with an opinionated template.
 Assign nodes to the main slot to fully override a dialog’s predefined flow and style with your own.
+Note that all styles will be overridden including the dialog's padding.
+See the example below on how to set padding to a dialog using the `main` slot.

 ```html preview
 <style>